 Previous editorial management

-Strom has started and run dozens of print and Web magazines, including being editor-in-chief at Tom's Hardware.com and the founding editor-in-chief at Network Computing and Digital Landing.com.
-He ran the B2B group of websites for ReadWrite.com during 2011.
+Strom has started and run dozens of print and Web magazines, including being editor-in-chief at Tom's Hardware.com and the founding editor-in-chief at Network Computing.
+From June 2016 to July 2019 he wrote, edited, and curated a daily series of email subscription newsletters called Inside Security and built its subscriber base of more than 15,000.
+He also ran the B2B group of websites for ReadWrite.com during 2011.
 He also was the technology editor at Baseline Magazine from 2008-2011 and was on the original launch of PC Week's first demographic section called Connectivity back in 1988.

 Custom consulting, white papers and screencasts